-Before you choose a font, define your businesses branding style and then adjust the fonts, colors, and sizes to compliment this design.
+Before you choose a font, define your business's branding style and then adjust the fonts, colors, and sizes to complement this design.
 Businesses typically choose bold fonts like Futura, Helvetica, and Century Gothic as they are excellent for grabbing attention.
 However, to ensure your business letterhead stands out, consider playing around with popular fonts or creating a custom font.

-As your business name will be one the focal points of the letterhead, your business name should be at least 2 points larger than other information, including your phone, fax and email address.
+As your business name will be one the focal points of the letterhead, it should be at least 2 points larger than other information, including your phone, fax, and email address.
 You can also place your business name in a different font color to coordinate with the colors of your logo.

 Your business logo is generally placed on the right or left hand-corner of a business document.
 To ensure the space around the logo is not crowded, place your general information on the other side for a more clean look.